Wendy Christensen

 Wendy Christensen is a fictional character in the Final Destination franchise.
 The character, created by James Wong and Glen Morgan, and portrayed by actress Mary Elizabeth Winstead, serves as the protagonist in Final Destination 3.
 Outside of the films, the character also appears in the novelization of Final Destination 3.

 In the film, Wendy is depicted a high school graduate from the fictional town of McKinley in Pennsylvania, and is one of the survivors of the Devil's Flight roller coaster derailment.
-The character is portrayed in the film as an emotional, obsessive-compulsive "control freak" who becomes increasingly distressed over the course of the film as she fails to save the lives of those around her.
-Although her fate at the end of the film remains ambiguous, it's implied that she is the tenth and final survivor to die.
-Additionally, in 2011, franchise producer Craig Perry stated that he "believes" both Wendy and her sister Julie are, in fact, dead.
+The character is portrayed in the film as an emotional "control freak" who becomes increasingly distressed over the course of the film as she fails to save the lives of those around her.

 Both the character and Winstead's performance were positively received by critics, often being singled out as one of the highlights of the film, even by its detractors.
-The character's fate given the movie's ambiguous ending has also attracted discussion.
+Wendy's ultimate fate at the end of the film was ambiguous and has attracted discussion since the film's release.

 Appearances

 Final Destination 3

-Wendy lives in McKinley, Pennsylvania, with her sister Julie Christensen.
+Wendy lives in McKinley, Pennsylvania, with her sister Julie.
 She is shown to be a control freak.
 She is dating Jason Wise, and is friends with Kevin Fischer and Carrie Dreyer.
 She is the school photographer for the yearbook.
 Wendy and her friends celebrate at the amusement park for their senior field trip.
-At the start of the film, Wendy admits that she doesn't care for Kevin, but as the movie goes on she slowly forms a caring relationship with Kevin.
+At the start of the film, Wendy admits that she doesn't care for Kevin, but as the movie goes on, she slowly forms a caring relationship with Kevin once she gets to know him better.

 Before boarding a roller coaster ride known as "Devil's Flight", Wendy begins to have the feeling of "having no control".
 Shortly after being seated on the coaster, she suffers a premonition of the entire ride derailing and brutally killing her and all the other passengers.
-She panics, and manages to get several of her fellow students off, before realizing her boyfriend Jason and best friend Carrie are still on the roller coaster.
+She panics and manages to get several of her fellow students off, before realizing her boyfriend Jason and best friend Carrie are still on the roller coaster.
 She fails to get them off the ride in time and witnesses the derailment of the roller coaster and the death of Jason and Carrie.